OwenKelvin/Angular-School-Management-System/README.md

-# FsmsApp
+# Angulat School Management System

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.
+It is a front end for a School Management System made with Angular

 ## Development server